CesiumGS/3d-tiles/README.md

 #### How are cracks between tiles with vector data handled?

 Unlike 2D, in 3D, we expect adjacent to be from different LODs so, for example, in the distance, lower resolution tiles are used.
 Adjacent tiles from different LODs can lead to an artifact called _cracking_ where there are gaps.
 For terrain, this is generally handled by dropping slightly angled _skirts_ around each tile to fill the gap.
 For 3D buildings, this is handled by extended by the tile boundary to fully include buildings on the edge.
 For vector data, this is an open research problem that we need to solve.
 This could invole boundary-aware simplication or runtime stitching.

+#### When using replacement refinement, can multiple children be combined into one request?

+Often when using replacement refinement, a tile's children is not rendered until all children are downloaded (an exception, for example, is unstructured data like point clouds where clipping planes can be used to mask out parts of the parent tile where the children are load; naively using the same approach with terrain or an arbitrary 3D model results in cracking).

+We may design 3D Tiles to support downloading all children in a single request by allowing tiles.json to point to a subset of a file for a tile's content similiar to glTF [buffer](https://github.com/KhronosGroup/glTF/blob/master/specification/buffer.schema.json) and [bufferView](https://github.com/KhronosGroup/glTF/blob/master/specification/bufferView.schema.json).
+[HTTP/2](http://chimera.labs.oreilly.com/books/1230000000545/ch12.html#_brief_history_of_spdy_and_http_2) will also make the overhead of multiple requests less important.

+#### What texture compression do 3D Tiles use?

+3D Tiles will support the same texture compression that glTF [will support](https://github.com/KhronosGroup/glTF/issues/59).
+In addition, we need to consider how well GPU formats compress compared to, for example, jpg.
+Some game engines use jpg, then decompress and recompress to a GPU format in a thread.
+The CPU overhead for this approach may be too high for JavaScript and Web Workers.